PatchFramework/SmartLight/README.md

 - Flask -> Is used for the backend programming of the web server
 - Shortcuts -> Is used to have an implementation of this platform in the form of a smartphone app (Apple devices only)

+To measure the performance of the platform, functional and non-functional requirements have been defined.

+Functional requirements (Purpose and functions of the device)
+- At a defined time, the light should turn on
+- Turn on/off the clock
+- Set alarm clock time
+- Control via smartphone

+Non-functional requirements (How well does the device implement the functions)
+- Ease of use
+- Effectiveness (Brightness of the light)
+- Extensibility (Set many different alarms)
+- Functionality

 ## Implementation
 We use a Raspberry Pi 4 to controll a LED strip.
 (Any other Raspberry Pi model or an Arduino would also work, if you install a network antenna.)
 The Raspberry Pi hosts a REST API Server that exposes controlls for the LED Strip to the LAN.